shadowsocks/ShadowsocksX-NG/README.md

 ### Running

-- Mac OS X 10.11 +
+- macOS 10.11 +

 ### Building

-- XCode 8.0+
+- Xcode 8.2.1+
 - cocoapod 1.0.1+

 ## Fetures

+- SSR features!
+- Ability to check update from GitHub.
+- White domain list & white IP list
-- Use ss-local from shadowsocks-libev 2.4.6
+- Use ss-local from shadowsocks-libev 2.5.6
-- Update PAC by download GFW List from github.
+- Ability to update PAC by download GFW List from GitHub.
+- Ability to update white list from GutHub.
 - Show QRCode for current server profile.
 - Scan QRCode from screen.
 - Auto launch at login.